datavortex/lowprecisionquantum/README.md

 ## A low precision quantum simulation library

 - For simulations of a quantum computer with Schrodinger's formulation
-- Low precision arithmetic to save memory and bandwidth
+- Uses low precision arithmetic to save memory and bandwidth
 - The paper contains the mathematical analysis of the errorr.
 Typically 24 bits per coefficient are sufficient for almost any simulation
+- Most useful when the states have maximal entanglement and entropy at some point of the computation

 ## How to compile and run
 Compile with gcc and MPI